 The problem with installing from unknown sources is two fold.
 First, if you install an addon directly through a zip file, that file could be corrupted or hijacked.
 A hijacked addon could install malware onto your system, be used in MiTM attacks, or be used to access information on your computer.

 The second issue comes with installing addons through linked sources.
 As Kodi allows you to connect the app to online sources, you may end up connecting to an untrustworthy location.
 Linking directly to those sources gives them the ability to make changes to any installed addons linked to that source.
 That means you could download and install a trustworthy addon from that location, but later find it was updated without your consent.
-For most users, knowing exactly what changes have occured is extremely difficult.
+For most users, knowing exactly what changes have occurred is extremely difficult.

 If you’re installing addons from any source, the first is impossible to prevent.
 However, you can prevent linked sources from making changes to addons without your permission.
 To do so, go to your Kodi settings > System settings > Add-ons.
 From there, locate “Updates” and change it to either “Notify, but don’t install updates”, or “Never check for updates”.
 Either will prevent any unwanted changes from happening to your system by addon developers.